App and Data Management¶

 To add a field to the Data Element list, click on the Add Data Element button, which will create a new Data Element dropdown menu in the Data Element list.
 Then, select the designated control field from the newly created dropdown menu that you wish to associate the Keyword Zone with.

-To remove an existing Data Element, click on the image170 icon to the left of the Data Element that you wish to remove.
+To remove an existing Data Element, click on the icon to the

-Business Rules
+Business Rules¶

 The Business Rules section of the Page editor is used to create and assign various operating rules on controls of your App.
 Click on the ‘Business Rules’ tab in the Page editor to enter the Business Rules Module: